 So far, so good.
 This is expected behavior.

-Now we restart the service on the firewall VM and send a similar message from the internal VM, but this time we spoof the source address.
-To do this, we must add an alias IP address to the interface on the internal VM:
+Now zero the rule counts on the firewall VM and send a similar message from the internal VM, but this time spoof the source address.
+This requires adding an alias IP address to the interface on the internal VM:

 root@internal:~/bin # ifconfig em0 4.4.4.4/32 alias root@internal:~/bin # root@internal:~/bin # echo "hello 2 from internal VM" | ncat -u -s 4.4.4.4 10.10.10.50 5656 root@internal:~/bin #